-Most of the vast array of Northern Mariana Islands festivals may take place in Saipan, but even the smallest of villages throw their own annual lively fiestas to honor each of their patron saints.
+Most of the vast array of Northern Mariana Islands holidays and festivals may take place in Saipan, but even the smallest of villages throw their own annual lively fiestas to honor each of their patron saints.
 The Marianas Cup Beach Volleyball Festival and Mahi Fishing Derby are just two of the exciting sporting events this tropical island hosts during all 12 months of the year.
 Bright red flame trees blossoms over Saipan during April’s Flame Tree Arts Festival.

 Tinian Hot Pepper Festival